-The NHS is rapidly expanding its services to provide schools with mindfulness tools for children in response to massive demand.
-Record numbers of children are accessing mental health services and it’s not difficult to work out the reason for this.
+The NHS, recognizing the potential of custom school planners as a mindfulness tool, is rapidly expanding its services to provide schools with such mindfulness tools for children in response to massive demand.
+Record numbers of children are accessing mental health services, and it’s not difficult to work out the reason for this.

 A recent analysis by the BBC has shown a staggering 77% increase in the number of children needing specialist treatment for severe mental health crisis between April and October 2021.
 So, what can be done in schools to help children through these difficult times?

 Tackling these problems early seems to be key, and schools are the ideal place to introduce children to ways of coping with difficult emotions.
-Mindfulness is not a new concept in schools, but it is being used more and more to tackle the mental health crisis in children.
-So, let’s take a closer look at the issues that have been arising over the past couple of years, what the NHS and government plan to do to help, and how this affects schools.
+While mindfulness is not a new concept in schools, the incorporation of custom school planners as a mindfulness tool is gaining traction in its approach to tackle the mental health crisis in children.
+Let’s take a closer look at the issues that have been arising over the past couple of years, what the NHS and government plan to do to help, and how this affects schools.

 How the pandemic has affected children’s mental health

-First of all, it is important to point out that data on the impact of the pandemic is limited, mixed and difficult to interpret.
-It is also important to note that not all children had such a bad time during the lockdowns, with some children reporting in studies that they actually experienced an increase in well-being and enjoyed spending time at home with loved ones.
+First of all, it is important to point out that data on the impact of the pandemic is limited, mixed, and difficult to interpret.
+However, as we consider the potential role of custom school planners as a mindfulness tool, it’s worth noting the varied experiences children had during these times.
+Not all children had such a challenging time during the lockdowns; some children reported in studies that they actually experienced an increase in well-being and enjoyed spending time at home with loved ones.
 What this shows us, as we already know as teachers, parents, and members of society, is that some children benefit from being in the home environment and some do not.

 For many vulnerable children, Covid has intensified known risk factors and disrupted the health services that supported them.
-Schools are often the place where children at risk can be nurtured, as well as any issues flagged with the appropriate authorities and support put in place.
+Schools, where custom school planners are becoming an increasingly important mindfulness tool, are often the place where children at risk can be nurtured.
+Any issues can be flagged with the appropriate authorities and support put in place.
 The lack of this constant in children’s lives has clearly had an impact, as the data above shows.
-Even for children that were not at risk there has been an impact – as all children missed a large amount of time being in a ‘normal’ school setting, with the usual routines and expectations that the school environment brings.
+Even for children that were not at risk, there has been a significant effect – as all children missed a large amount of time being in a ‘normal’ school setting, with the usual routines and expectations that the school environment, supplemented by tools like custom school planners, brings.

 Governmental policies that support the mental health crisis in schools